Kauan197197197/meu-primeiro-jogo-no-screch-my-first-game-on-the-screech/README.md

 - Structured code for learning and easy understanding.

 ## How to play
 1. Download the `.sb3` file available in this repository.
-2. Open [Scratch](https://scratch.mit.edu/projects/editor/) in your browser.
-3. Go to **File → Load from your computer** and select the `.sb3` file.
+2. Go to **File → Load from your computer** and select the `.sb3` file.
-4. Run the project and enjoy.
+3. Run the project and enjoy.

 ## Technologies
 - Scratch – Visual block-based programming platform.